jonathanbell/jonathanbell.github.io/src/pages/cv.md

 _July 2023 to present, Klue Labs, Victoria BC (remote)_

-[Klue Win Loss](https://klue.com/win-loss): Web application designed to record and scrutinize win-loss insights data; enhances sales and revenue teams competitive abilities
+[Klue Win Loss](https://klue.com/win-loss): Web application designed to record and scrutinize win-loss insights data; enhances sales and revenue teams' competitive abilities

 - Employ React with TypeScript and RTK Query to build out new win-loss analysis tool helping users understand the key factors that influence their customers' decisions
 - Contribute to and advocate for the company's design system, creating new atomic components and new variant components often; supporting the brand's identity and component/code re-usability, scaleability, testability, and quality